 - Te Taura Whiri i te Reo Māori have produced an excellent language resource(external link) that gives te reo terms linked to COVID-19.

 - The Office of Ethnic Communities has prepared videos about COVID-19(external link) in a variety of languages for ethnic communities.

 - The Government also announced support for people affected by the downturn in business due to COVID-19.
 More information on help available is on the Ministry of Business, Innovation and Employment(external link) and Inland Revenue websites(external link).

-- Find out more about the wage subsidy and leave support here(external link).
+- Find out more about the leave support scheme here(external link).

 - The government's COVID-19 pages have a simple financial support tool(external link) that lets you know what support you or your organisation may be eligible for.